 According to Mayo Clinic, you can ovulate and become pregnant as soon as two weeks after a miscarriage.
 However, many doctors encourage for those who have suffered from miscarriage to wait a certain amount of time before proceeding to get pregnant again.

-Many doctors encourage for those who have suffered from miscarriage to wait a certain amount of time before proceeding to get pregnant again but really, there is no precise amount of time given for you to wait.
-Facebook fan Ràlleëah Móhaméd, tried after one menstruation cycle and conceived after that, others like Linda Seh took 3 years to try again as she had suffered from two consecutive miscarriages.
+There is no precise amount of time given for you to wait.
+One mum tried after one menstruation cycle and conceived after that, while others like took 3 years to try again as she had suffered from two consecutive miscarriages.

 It takes time for a woman’s body to become strong and healthy again after a miscarriage.
 If her body is not, then she might suffer a repeat miscarriage.

 Doctors usually recommend that those trying for a baby wait for six months to a year before attempting another pregnancy.
 But there are no medical reasons to this precisely; it is just a guideline for couples to come to term with their loss.
 Mummy Sharon Loke, who had a miscarriage twice, decided to follow her doctor’s advice and waited between three to six months before trying again.
 She is now a happy mummy to two adorable boys.